apache/incubator-kie-tools/packages/chrome-extension-pack-kogito-kie-editors/it-tests/README.md

 ## Framework

 - `Tools` class shoud be inicialized before every test by `let tools = await Tools.init(TEST_NAME)`.
-It creates selenium driver and it servers as basic entry point for the framework.
+It creates selenium driver and it serves as basic entry point for the framework.
 After every test `finishTest()` method should be called to quit the driver and create screenshots.
 - `Page` class represents single browser page.
 Page can be created by `await tools.openPage(PageClass, url)` or `await tools.createPage(PageClass)`.
 - `PageFragment` class represent part of Page defined by root `Element`.
 PageFragment can be created by `await tools.createPageFragment(PageFragmentClass, rootElement)`.